Games must be playable on a web browser (digital games only!)

 Note: Games about the ‘Build a Better World’ theme must be created in Minecraft: Education Edition or Minecraft.

-Students may submit one game per theme category (for a maximum of four games) - either as an individual or as part of a team.
-A separate submission form must be completed for each game.
-See PDF of submission form here.
+Students may submit one game per theme category (for a maximum of 3 games) - either as an individual or as part of a small team.

 WORKING IN TEAMS

-Students can submit games as an individual, or in a team of up to four individuals.
+Students can create games as an individual, or in a team of up to 4 students.

 Teams submit one entry form per each game.